 2. My Friend Dahmer

-It is a graphic novel all in black and white print, which is told by an individual who went to high school with Jeffrey Dahmer.
+This graphic novel is all in black and white print and is told by an individual who attended high school with Jeffrey Dahmer.
 This one comes up so high because this is a different portrait you usually get of serial killers.
 The story is focused on the time leading up to the first murder and the time before the proper sprees start.
 Those people fully develop into the patterns they will set later on as they murder more people.

-This graphic novel is so gripping because the author talks about himself as a young boy and what was going on in his head.
+This graphic novel is gripping because the author talks about himself as a young boy and what is happening in his head.
 You might imagine being gay, dealing with these awful images, and not knowing how to stop himself from wanting to do what he was doing.
-Also, the things he did that we see were horrific as Criminal Minds!
-So these are ways of coping with his fantasies and the darkness in him.
+Also, the things he did that we saw were as horrific as Criminal Minds!
+So, these are ways of coping with his fantasies and the darkness in him.
 This book exposes that, so it’s impressive and unique.

 Author: Derf Backderf